JulianVirgen7/Reading-Notes/README.md

 A text editor clearly edits text.
 However, it also manges text and files.
 A text editor puts your text together and makes it meaningful.
 An IDE (Integrated Development Environment) is a bunch of software all coming together.
 An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package.
+## Why is this information important?
+This information is important to software developers who want to select the right text editor for them.
+It is all personal preference when it comes to choosing a text editor to write code in.
+When software developers read this imformation they will know that they have to find a text editor that works efficiently and has the costomizatio that they need such as themes and color.